Isopogon inconspicuus: Description

 Isopogon inconspicuus is a shrub that typically grows to a height of 20–80 cm, its branchlets covered with woolly, brownish to greyish hairs.
 The leaves are crowded, 10–12 mm long and pinnate with cylindrical leaflets on a petiole up to 2 mm long.
 The flowers are arranged in spherical, sessile heads about 25–30 mm long, crowded near the ends of branchlets, each head with usually drooping pink to purple flowers about 25 mm long, and covered with grey hairs.
-Flowering occurs from August to November and the fruit is a hairy nut up to 3 mm long, fused in a oval to spherical head 15–20 mm in diameter.
+Flowering occurs from August to November and the fruit is a hairy nut up to 3 mm long, fused in an oval to spherical head 15–20 mm in diameter.

 Taxonomy and naming

 This isopogon was first formally described in 1855 by Carl Meissner in Hooker's Journal of Botany and Kew Garden Miscellany and given the name Petrophile inconspicua from specimens collected by James Drummond.
 In 1995, Donald Bruce Foreman changed the name to Isopogon inconspicuus in Flora of Australia.